The Lying Life of Adults

 The Lying Life of Adults (La vita bugiarda degli adulti) is a 2019 novel by Elena Ferrante.
 It was adapted into a television series of the same name by Edoardo De Angelis in 2023.

 Synopsis

-In Naples in the early 1990s, twelve-year-old Giovanna Trada overhears her father Andrea disparagingly liken her appearance to that of his estranged sister Vittoria.
-This sends Giovanna into a search for Vittoria on another side of Naples to discover the nature of the family's fallout.
+In Naples in the early 1990s, twelve-year-old Giovanna Trada overhears her father, Andrea, disparagingly liken her appearance to that of his estranged sister Vittoria.
+This sends Giovanna on a search for Vittoria across Naples to discover the nature of the family's fallout.

 Publication

 The novel was first published in Italy in November 2019 by Edizioni e/o, published as part of their Dal Mondo series.
 An English translation by Ann Goldstein was scheduled to be published by Europa Editions on 9 June 2020, but was postponed to 1 September 2020 due to the COVID-19 pandemic.
 The English translation debuted at number two on The New York Times fiction best-seller list.